 Normally, the fund invests substantially all of its assets to meet its investment objectives.
-The fund may invest the remainder of its assets in money market funds, securities with remaining maturities of less than one year or cash equivalents, including overnight repurchase agreements, or may hold cash.
+The fund may invest the remainder of its assets in securities with remaining maturities of less than one year or cash equivalents, or may hold cash.
 For temporary defensive purposes, including during periods of unusual cash flows, the fund may depart from its principal investment strategies and invest part or all of its assets in these securities or may hold cash.
 The fund may adopt a defensive strategy when the adviser believes securities in which the fund normally invests have special or unusual risks or are less attractive due to adverse market, economic, political or other conditions.
 During such periods, it may be more difficult for the fund to achieve its investment objectives.